Dimitrios Mavrogenidis: European competition

 During his career with Olympiacos, Mavrogenidis made 40 total appearances (35 starts) in the UEFA Champions League and 8 total appearances (8 starts) in the UEFA Cup.

 Mavrogenidis played in Champions League matches against some of Europe's most important clubs, including Real Madrid (six times) and Juventus (four times).

 During Olympiacos' best-ever run in the Champions Leagueto the quarter-finals in 1998–99, where they were eliminated by Juventus, 3–2 on aggregateMavrogenidis played every minute of Olympiacos' eight total matches in the group stage and quarter-final stage.

 Mavrogenidis scored three goals in Champions League competitionagainst Rosenborg in 1997–98, against Molde in 1999–00, and against Galatasaray in 2003–04.

 Iraklis

-After leaving Olympiacos in 2006, Mavrogenidis returned to Thessaloniki to sign for another important Greek clubIraklis.
+After leaving Olympiacos in 2006, Mavrogenidis returned to Thessaloniki to sign for another important Greek club Iraklis.

 Mavrogenidis spent two seasons with Iraklis, making 46 total league appearances (40 starts).

 Mavrogenidis also made two European appearances with Iraklisthe Thessaloniki club qualified for the 2006–07 UEFA Cup, but was eliminated in the first round of the competition by Wisła Kraków, 2–1 on aggregate after extra time.